timewave-computer/time-bandits/refactor/refactor_005_tecl_prep.md

 ## ADDITIONAL PRIORITIES FOR DSL IMPLEMENTATION

-After analyzing the current codebase, I recommend the following additional priorities to prepare for implementing our domain-specific language (TECL):
+After analyzing the current codebase and reviewing the architectural decision records (ADRs), I recommend the following additional priorities to prepare for implementing our domain-specific language (TECL):

 ### 1. ✅ Consolidate Type Definitions Between Core.Common and Core.Types